ida/adi.devgen/README.md

     $ pip install -e git+https://github.com/ida/adi.devgen.git#egg=adi.devgen

-If you haven't installed pip, yet, do it.
+If you haven't installed pip yet, do it.
 For Ubuntu that is:

     $ sudo apt-get install python-pip -y